Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 STR and DEX minimuns are not currently supported this maybe added in a future release.

+## Version 10.07.2018

+Prevented skill duplication on the full sheet

 ## Version 02.07.2018
-Fixes to  skill roll and melee templates becuase of site changes to css
+Fixes to  skill roll and melee templates because of site changes to css

 Fixed no damage shown if exact skill is rolled.